How to make the most of these dark, dreary days? Indulge in some of the city’s tastiest winter comfort foods, bien sûr.

 Sold Out

 You’d think that by now the Parisian burger wave would have crashed into the shore and gone back out to sea, but that’s not the case.
-Jean-Roch, (another friend of mine who spent several years working in different burgers joints stealing their best ideas) and his associate have just opened Sold Out, a little shop by the Canal Saint-Martin in northeast Paris.
+Jean-Roch, (another friend of mine who spent several years working in different burgers joints stealing their best ideas) and his associate opened Sold Out, a little shop by the Canal Saint-Martin in northeast Paris.

 The menu: cheeseburger.
 Yup, it’s so good they didn’t even bother to think of any alternatives.
 Well, you can add bacon for one euro more and of course there’s the fries and sodas and beers, but this “dirty burger” is just perfect, mainly because it contains no pointless salad or tomato; just meat, cheese, pickles, onions, and sauce.
-Mark my words: This is going to be huge.

 Les Apôtres de Pigalle